albee/trace/execute-asap/README.md

 # execute_asap

-*Note: MIT is working on open-sourcing an updated version of `execute_asap`.
-However, this version will likely stick for ROAM-2 testing.*
+*Note: MIT has open-sourced an updated version of `execute_asap`.
+However, this version is compatible with TRACE testing.*

 A set of tools that handle high-level coordination of ROAM-TS1 and ROAM-TS2.
-Trajectory input can be in the form of a CSV or DLR-formatted directory.
+Trajectory input can be in the form of a CSV or standard formatted directory (see `data/input/sample-trajectories`).

 - `execute_asap.py` : high-level coordinating script
 - `chaser_test.py` : chaser-level coordinating script